 After resetting to factory defaults, the switch can be managed from serial console with the default administrator user ID ADMIN and password can be found on the label stuck on the switch.

-The example below shows the command to reset to the factory defaults.
+The example below shows the command to reset all the configurations to the factory defaults.

 SMIS(config)# reset-to-factory-defaults